 The next contender in this little contest may have been the choice of a number of people, when the question was asked at the beginning of this quiz.
 Alas, Simon Bolivar runs second!
 (Although he was this researcher’s choice when he first asked himself the question.)
 Bolivar, recognized as the greatest of the South American liberators, appears on banknotes issued in Ecuador, Colombia, Nicaragua, Venezuela and, the country to which he gave his name, Bolivia.

 If you are still unsure as to who is the winner of our competition, then be confused no more.
 It is Christopher Columbus!
-This inveterate explorer appears on the banknotes of no less than nine countries.
-In no particular order, these are the countries and the notes: Bahamas P.50 – 1 Dollar; Dominican Republic P.140 – 500 Pesos Oro; El Salvador P.147 to 157 – all denominations; Italy P.98 – 500 lire and P.102 – 5000 lire; Costa Rica P.131 to 150A (and others); El Salvador – on the back of nearly every note issued since 1934; USA P.173 – 1000 dollars and P.184 – 1000 dollars; Spain P.118 – 100 pesatas, P.126 – 1 peseta, P.129 – 5 pesetas; Nicaragua P.43 to P.51– all denominations; and Pueto Rico P.47 – 5 dollars.
+This inveterate explorer appears on the banknotes of no less than thirteen countries.
+In no particular order, these are the countries and the notes: Bahamas P.50 – 1 Dollar; Dominican Republic P.140 – 500 Pesos Oro; Belize P.58 – 5 dollars; El Salvador P.147 to 157 – all denominations; Italy P.98 – 500 lire and P.102 – 5000 lire; Costa Rica P.131 to 150A (and others); El Salvador – on the back of nearly every note issued since 1934; USA P.173 – 1000 dollars and P.184 – 1000 dollars; Spain P.118 – 100 pesatas, P.126 – 1 peseta, P.129 – 5 pesetas; Trinidad and Tobago P.1 – 1 dollar and P.3 – 1 dollar; Nicaragua P.43 to P.51– all denominations; and Pueto Rico P.47 – 5 dollars.
+Additionally he is depicted on the 1942 issue of 5 francs from Guadeloupe P.21 and his ship the Santa Maria is depicted on the two 500 franc notes of the same issue (P. 24 and 25).
 Of course Columbus has also given his name to a country – Columbia – and to the currencies of Costa Rica and El Salvador.
 The Spanish rendition of our hero’s name is Cristobal Colon, and it is ‘colones’ that circulate in Costa Rica and El Salvador.

 Having reached the climax of this quiz, it is to be expected that the editor of the IBNS Newsletter will receive numerous letters and e-mails identifying more people who have appeared on the banknotes of more than one country.
 That’s good, because this researcher won’t have to go looking for them.
 The subject of this quiz is certainly a challenging theme to collect and it creates a lot of fun in identifying the many people depicted on various world banknotes ... just to see if they have been depicted elsewhere.